balzamas/pms_trainer/README.md

 Generates random scenarios to train your staff.
 Focus is solely on creating new bookings/changing existing bookings.

+In short:
+- Generator creates a booking scenario
+- Staff-member makes a booking following the scenario
+- Trainer manually checks the PMS to see if they made the reservation correctly

-Creates log files for controlling in the folder /tasks/.
+Log files for controlling see folder /tasks/.

 ![Screenshot UI.](sshot.png)